 Experts agree that PBMT offers a wide range of benefits, including:

-To learn even more about the research and scientific evidence behind photobiomodulation, head on over to our new Xen website:
+To learn even more about the research and scientific evidence behind photobiomodulation, head on over to our new Xen website or contact us to view our devices in our showroom.

 I heard that red light therapy is just a gimmick – is this true?